 (b) to be registered under section 17B;

-“licence” means a licence granted under this Act;
+licence means a licence granted under this Act;

-“member” means any member of the Board, including the Chairperson;
+member means any member of the Board, including the Chairperson;

-“model designation” in relation to a vehicle of a particular model, means the words or symbols (if any) applied by the manufacturer of that vehicle to identify a vehicle of that model;
+model designation in relation to a vehicle of a particular model, means the words or symbols (if any) applied by the manufacturer of that vehicle to identify a vehicle of that model;

-“salesperson” means a person who is employed or engaged by or on behalf of a dealer in the buying or selling of motor vehicles other than in the capacity of yard manager;
+salesperson means a person who is employed or engaged by or on behalf of a dealer in the buying or selling of motor vehicles other than in the capacity of yard manager;

-“salesperson’s licence” means a salesperson’s licence granted under section 17;
+salesperson’s licence means a salesperson’s licence granted under section 17;

-“secretary” means the secretary to the Board;
+secretary means the secretary to the Board;

-“section” means section of this Act;
+section means section of this Act;

-“sell” in relation to a vehicle, includes the entering into as owner of a hire-purchase agreement and a disposal of any interest in that vehicle, but does not include the hiring of that vehicle where a right to purchase the vehicle is not included in that hiring, and the expressions “sale” and “sold” should be construed accordingly;
+sell in relation to a vehicle, includes the entering into as owner of a hire-purchase agreement and a disposal of any interest in that vehicle, but does not include the hiring of that vehicle where a right to purchase the vehicle is not included in that hiring, and the expressions sale and sold should be construed accordingly;

-“the Board” means the Motor Vehicle Industry Board established under section 7;
+the Board means the Motor Vehicle Industry Board established under section 7;

-“trade owner” in relation to a vehicle means any person who acquires that vehicle for the purposes of reselling that vehicle or for the purpose of the hiring of that vehicle where the right to purchase that vehicle is not included in that hiring;
+trade owner in relation to a vehicle means any person who acquires that vehicle for the purposes of reselling that vehicle or for the purpose of the hiring of that vehicle where the right to purchase that vehicle is not included in that hiring;

-“yard manager” means a person who is employed or engaged by or on behalf of a dealer to manage or supervise the carrying on of that dealer’s business of buying or selling vehicles at one of the premises at which the dealer carries on that business;
+yard manager means a person who is employed or engaged by or on behalf of a dealer to manage or supervise the carrying on of that dealer’s business of buying or selling vehicles at one of the premises at which the dealer carries on that business;

-“yard manager’s licence” means a yard manager’s licence granted under section 16;
+yard manager’s licence means a yard manager’s licence granted under section 16;

-“year of first registration” in relation to a vehicle, means the year in which that vehicle was first licensed or registered under the law of this State or elsewhere, for the time being in force regulating the use of vehicles;
+year of first registration in relation to a vehicle, means the year in which that vehicle was first licensed or registered under the law of this State or elsewhere, for the time being in force regulating the use of vehicles;

-“year of manufacture” in relation to a vehicle, means the year in which the vehicle was manufactured.
+year of manufacture in relation to a vehicle, means the year in which the vehicle was manufactured.

-(1a) For the purposes of this Act, “second-hand vehicle” includes a vehicle that has, at any time before being offered or exposed for sale, been licensed or registered whether under the law of this State or of any other State or Territory of the Commonwealth regulating the use of vehicles but does not include a demonstration vehicle.
+(1a) For the purposes of this Act, second-hand vehicle includes a vehicle that has, at any time before being offered or exposed for sale, been licensed or registered whether under the law of this State or of any other State or Territory of the Commonwealth regulating the use of vehicles but does not include a demonstration vehicle.

-(2) In sections 25, 26, 28 and 29, and in section 27(1), (1a) and (2), “vehicle” means —
+(2) In sections 25, 26, 28 and 29, and in section 27(1), (1a) and (2), vehicle means —

 (a) a motor vehicle within the meaning given thereto by the Road Traffic Act 1974; and